Render Studio Examples and Resources

 -

-To alter the color of the bulb, alter the Spot light color of the bulb in its appearance settings (first image below), or assign an appearance with a color attribute to the lamp head (second image below).
+To alter the color of the bulb, alter the bulb's Spot light color in the Appearance panel (first image below), or assign an appearance with a color parameter to the lamp head (second image below).
 A combination of both is shown in the third image below:

 Using this method, the light emanates from all directions of the bulb part (the disk).
 To emit light from only the front of the disk, zoom into the disk part's front face, then click and drag the spot light appearance and drop it on the disk.
 When the context menu opens, select Assign to face.

 A simple way to change from one metal Appearance material to another is via the color attribute.
-This example creates a polished metal and alters the metal's appearance material (steel, brass, copper, and more) by altering its color.
+This example creates a polished metal Appearance and alters the metal's material (steel, brass, copper, and more) by altering its color parameter.

 Use this technique on any appearance that has an associated color parameter; metal, or otherwise; for example, wood, stone, ceramic, glass, and cloth, among others.